 In the entity-wide financial statements, liabilities for long-term obligations consisting of amounts due for the Authority's revenue bonds and amounts due to the County for County Bonds, are reported in the entity-wide financial statement of net position.
-Bond premiums, discounts and issuance costs are capitalized and amortized over the lives of the related debt issues using the straight-line method in the entity-wide financial statements, and are included in other noncurrent assets and liabilities in the entity-wide financial statements.
+Bond premiums and discounts are capitalized and amortized over the lives of the related debt issues using the straight-line method in the entity-wide financial statements, and netted with long-term debt in the entity-wide financial statements.
+Unamortized debt issuance costs were recognized as an expense and were charged against the beginning balance of net position during the current year.

-In the fund financial statements governmental funds recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
+In the fund financial statements governmental funds recognize bond premiums and discounts during the current period.
 The face amount of the debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from actual debt proceeds received, are reported as debt service expenditures.